Amplitudes/amplitudes/_pages/workguidelines.md

 ## Weekly summaries

-Everyone is expected to file brief weekly summaries covering what they've been up to; this provides both JJ and the group member with context and trajectory going forward, and means that in-person meetings can focus on specific issues rather than be more general reporting.
+Everyone should file brief weekly summaries covering what they've been up to; this provides both JJ and the group member with context and trajectory going forward, and means that in-person meetings can focus on specific issues rather than be more general reporting.

 Filing weekly summaries is part of being a group member.
-Repeated failure to file weekly reports may be taken to imply that you no longer wish to be a member of the group.
+Repeated failure to file weekly reports implies that you no longer wish to be a member of the group.
 Note  that it is **not** JJ's job to remind you to submit weekly reports.

 ----

-Weekly reports can and should be minimalist - basically, list
+Weekly reports can and should be minimalist - list:

 * what you've been working on, including progress made and obstacles overcome;